volmer/policial/README.md

 *Policial* is a gem that investigates pull requests and accuses style guide violations.
 It is based on thoughtbot's
 [Hound project](https://github.com/thoughtbot/hound).
-It currently supports Ruby, SCSS and Coffeescript.
+It currently supports Ruby, SCSS and CoffeeScript.

 ## Installation